upmaru/instellar-docs/src/pages/en/platform.md

 ## Nodes

-In the design above they're labeled as `node.X`.
+In the design above they're labeled as `node-X`.
 These are the actual virtual machines that run your apps.
 These can be scaled up / down to serve as many apps as you wish.
 If you are a solo developer with just a basic website and a few other utilities you wish to hose a single node might be enough.
 You can scale up to 3, 5, 7 nodes as your product grows.

 ## Database